 San José is the Capital of Costa Rica, so many people travel here for business.
 It’s also a shopping Mecca for everyone living in Costa Rica.
 With a population of over a million people, it is the only major city in Costa Rica.
 It’s also a great launch pad for your Costa Rica vacation.

-Although there are tons of things to do near San Jose, many people find themselves in San José briefly to catch an early morning flight from SJO, or because their flight arrived late.
+Although there are tons of things to do near San Jose, many people find themselves in San José briefly to catch a flight from SJO, or because their flight arrived late.
 (I don’t advise driving at night if you’re new to Costa Rica, see my blog on Driving in Costa Rica.)

 WHERE TO STAY IN SAN JOSE